-While a younger child may not appreciate a visit there at first, they will when they see this marvelous feat of engineering.
-This landmark combines a stunning view with a bit of history about the state of California, .i.e., the Golden Gate to the Golden State.
+While younger children may not appreciate a visit there at first, they will when they see this marvelous feat of engineering.
+This landmark combines a stunning view with a bit of history about the state of California, i.e., the Golden Gate to the Golden State.

-Educate your kids by discovering why the bridge is orange, not gold, or enjoy the view by taking a bike ride or hike around it.
-Take a ferry under the bridge to view it from underneath, or head over to the Marin Headlands to get an unobstructed and less populated view.
+Educate your kids by discovering why the bridge is orange, not gold, or enjoy the view by taking a bike ride or hiking around it.
+Take a ferry under the bridge to view it from underneath, or head to the Marin Headlands for an unobstructed, less populated view.

 Need more things to do in California with kids?
 See also: